jmwilson/ollie/README.md

 - Respeaker 2 Pi Hat
 - microSD card (4 GB)

-Pre-made images are available for the Raspberry Pi.
-These images include a base Raspbian lite image, with all drivers, Snips, and the Ollie assistant installed.
-Connect the Pi to a 1000-X scope and it's ready to go!
+Ready-to-use images are available for the Raspberry Pi.
+These images include a base Raspbian lite installation, with all drivers, Snips, and the Ollie assistant installed.
 The image is generated using a fork of pi-gen (https://github.com/jmwilson/pi-gen-ollie).

-[Download the latest image](https://s3-us-west-2.amazonaws.com/ollie-dist/image_2019-03-03-Ollie.zip) (SHA-256: `bf62bf9573faf78f03fa1b4a3629e29d8bf5ad1fa4b429c926e1693ba55b3a59`)
+[Download the latest image](https://s3-us-west-2.amazonaws.com/ollie-dist/image_2019-03-09-Ollie.zip) (SHA-256: `a77a186d1a6a98c65c3e2db12c40e22e7f30f6df21040e0b2107abfa80311b6d`)

 [Instructions for flashing a Raspbian image](https://www.raspberrypi.org/documentation/installation/installing-images/)

-This image does not have Wifi or SSH enabled.
-To enable network and remote access, it is necessary to connect a monitor and keyboard and login through the console.
-The default username/password is `pi/raspberry`; it is recommended to change this if you are enabling ssh.
+This image does not have Wi-fi or SSH enabled.
+To enable network and remote access, it is necessary to connect a monitor and keyboard and login through the console to run `sudo raspi-config`.
+The default username/password is `pi/raspberry`; it is recommended to change this if you enable remote access.

+Once the image is installed, connect the Pi to the rear USB port on the oscilloscope.
+The LEDs on the Respeaker hat will briefly flash green when the Pi is connected to a valid device.
+The LEDs turn red when the Pi is disconnected from an oscilloscope.
+To make a voice command, get Ollie's attention by saying "Hey Snips", followed by a command (for example, "Hey Snips, single" or "Hey Snips, what's the frequency on channel one?").

 Manual installation steps:
 1. Install Raspbian lite